rock-learning/bolero/README.md

 ## Documentation

+The documentation is available [here](https://rock-learning.github.io/bolero).
-The documentation can be built in the directory `doc/` with `make`.
+It can be built in the directory `doc/` with `make`.
 It will be located in `doc/build/html/index.html`.
 Building the documentation requires [doxygen](http://www.stack.nl/~dimitri/doxygen/) and [sphinx](http://sphinx-doc.org/).